07JAN14 UPDATE: JS2DX – a platform that will support Sprout’s User Interface has been completed. http://js2dx.com

 - Web and other programming

 Proof of concept prototype has been built and tested.
 Long term goal is developing a versatile database visualization platform.
 Updates of ongoing development will be posted.
-Source code Github repo is coming soon.
-The project needs a sponsor.
+Please contact for sponsorship opportunities.